caugustine2022/resume/README.md

 ### **Professional Summary**
 ----

 An ardent, proactive, result-oriented professional in Cloud Computing and Software Development Operations Engineering, with over 6+ years of experience in the Information Technology industry solving complex problems with creative solutions, supporting software development and deployment operations in different environments.
 Expertise in Security and Software Development Operations, Site Reliability, Cloud Infrastructure, Linux Systems Administration, and an ISACA Certified Data Privacy Solutions Engineer.
-Having excelling skills in build and release management, software configuration management, cloud implementation and configurations, continuous integration and deployment, infrastructure provisioning and automation, containerization, and orchestrations.
+Having excelling skills in build and release management, software configuration management, cloud implementation and configurations, continuous integration, continuous deployment, infrastructure provisioning and automation, containerization, and orchestrations.
 In addition, hands-on expertise in development operations tools and methodologies such as Git/GitHub, Docker, Kubernetes, Jenkins, Ansible, Terraform, and on-premises deployment, with added proficiency in Python, Bash, Groovy, YAML, and Shell Scripting.
 Finally, cutting-edge training and skills in identity access management, endpoint security, network security, data governance, risk management, and compliances, with a deep passion for enterprise-wide security management.
 Persistent, detailed-oriented with excellent interpersonal and team-working skills, and passionate about contributing my technical and analytical skills to ensure operational efficiency.

 ----